 CFP Board Accountability – Why A 17% Fee Increase Now?
 [Time – 8:17]

 Now, at the same time, I’m a supporter of the CFP marks and the CFP Board, but I do think accountability is crucial, especially since the CFP Board has been prone in recent years to taking a lot of actions without soliciting much input or even holding public comment periods.
-Now, it did put forth a public comment period on the recent proposed change to the Code of Ethics and Standards of Conduct, but that’s because its bylaws require the organization to do so.
+Now, it did put forth a public comment period on the recent proposed change to the Code of Ethics and Standards of Conduct, but that’s because its Disciplinary Rules and Procedures require the organization to do so.

 Aside from that change, it’s been over five years since the CFP Board put forth a public comment period on any other change to the other three E’s – the education changes, exam changes, and experience requirement changes – all of which have experienced material changes in five years.